iTwin/presentation/.changeset/modern-pugs-yell.md

 "@itwin/presentation-components": minor
 ---

-- `PresentationInstanceFilterDialog` enhancements:
+Instance filter builder / dialog: UX enhancements.

 - Changed the "Apply" button to always be enabled, even when no filtering rules are selected.
+In such situations, `PresentationTreeRenderer` clears the hierarchy level filter.
 - Added a "Reset" button which clears all the filtering rules in the dialog.
-  - Added a `toolbarButtonsRenderer` prop to allow rendering a custom toolbar buttons at the bottom of the dialog.
+- Added a `toolbarButtonsRenderer` prop to allow rendering custom toolbar buttons at the bottom of the dialog.

-- Changed `PresentationTreeRenderer` to clear hierarchy level filter if filtering dialog was closed by clicking "Apply" with no filtering rules in the dialog.